jeffkt95/PersonalFinancialTools/README.md

 # TODO
 * Start working on the GUI.
 Prototype it out.
 Particularly...
-  * Adding new spots for pots/envelopes.
+  * DONE Adding new spots for pots/envelopes.
 By default there will only be one
-  * Modifying totals based on user input
+  * DONE Modifying totals based on user input
+  * Add ability to remove spots for pots/envelopes.
+Just remove the bottom one.
+You have to remove it from the UI and the array/list.
   * Enable/disable OK button based on totals matching.
   * Fill pulldown options with envelopes/pots
 * Implement classes required for back-end code.